RaviTejaVattem/vscode-testing-extension/blog.md

 - Once the spawn process starts and begins executing the tests, we need to have a way to collect the test execution status and report it back to the vscode testRun to show the user the test status.
 - We may be able to get this info by tracing the execution log of the runner's spawn process, but I felt it was cumbersome.
-- So to capture the test execution status, I wrote a [custom karma reporter](https://karma-runner.github.io/6.4/dev/plugins.html)(a good [resource](https://www.is.com/community/blog/how-to-create-a-custom-karma-reporter-3/)) with which I was able to emit the test execution status back to the vscode extension.
+- To capture the test execution status, I wrote a [custom karma reporter](https://karma-runner.github.io/6.4/dev/plugins.html)(a good [resource](https://www.is.com/community/blog/how-to-create-a-custom-karma-reporter-3/)) with which I was able to emit the test execution status back to the vscode extension.
 I am using [socket.io](https://socket.io/) to do this communication.

 ```typescript
 // Custom karma reporter